As part of the Equalities Act, Greenways Primary School sets out its definition of British values as:

 The Rule of Law

-The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at The Federation of Greenways Schools.
+The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at Greenways Primary School.
 Pupils are taught from an early age the rules of the school.
 These are our Golden Rules, Playground Rules and Safety Rules.
 Pupils are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.

-At The Federation of Greenways Schools, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
+At Greenways Primary School, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our eSafety and PSHE lessons.

 Mutual respect is at the heart of our values (respect and nurture).
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.